laszlo91/pymorphit/README.md

 # Concord #

-A sample toolkit for Italian NLP, powered by Morphit.
+A simple NLP toolkit for Italian, powered by Morphit.

 ```python